How Car Valuations Work in Pakistan

 Fuel Efficiency

-Fuel guzzlers may receive lower values, especially with rising fuel prices.
+Fuel guzzlers may receive lower values, especially as fuel prices rise.

 Does Location Affect Your Car’s Value?

-Absolutely — where you’ve been driving your car plays a significant role in how much it’s worth.
+Absolutely, where you’ve been driving your car plays a significant role in its value.

 Consider this: Cars used in large cities like Lahore or Karachi typically encounter smooth roads and regular maintenance.
 That means fewer scratches, cleaner engines, and better brakes overall.
 These cars often look and feel newer, even if they’re the same age as others.